 - Statewide reach with 14 offices, offering local insight supported by firm-wide resources

-- Proven results in complex, high-value cases involving long-term disability and chronic pain
+- Experience handling complex, high-value cases involving long-term disability and chronic pain

 - Evidence-driven advocacy built on thorough investigation and expert medical testimony

-- Client-centered representation designed to protect your future while you focus on healing
+- Client-centered representation designed to protect your legal rights while you focus on healing

-Learn Your Legal Options at No Cost.
-Contact us for a free consultation and speak with an experienced legal team.
+Learn Your Legal Options.
+Contact us to schedule a consultation with our legal team.

 Can I Afford a Back Injury Lawyer?